brugr9/Heartbeat53/README.md

 * SCCN &mdash; Swartz Center for Computational Neuroscience
 * UCSD &mdash; University of California, San Diego
 * UE &mdash; Unreal Engine

+### Glossary

+#### System Integration and Coupling

+> *System integration and coupling are central concepts in modern software development, enabling the support of complex and diverse workflows through tailored solutions:*
+>
+> * *System integration refers to the unification of functionalities within a single software, data into a shared structure, or processes through a common platform.*
+> * *System coupling, on the other hand, describes the collaboration of specialized tools via well-coordinated interfaces.*

+(HiveMQ, cp.
+[9.1])

 <div style='page-break-after: always'></div>